Eye dialect: In comics

 American cartoonist Al Capp frequently combined eye dialect with pronunciation spelling in his comic strip Li'l Abner.
 Examples include lissen, aristocratick, mountin [mountain], correkt, feends, hed, introduckshun, leppard, and perhaps the most common, enuff.
 Only his rustic characters are given these spellings; for instance, the "overcivilized" Bounder J. Roundheels's dialogue contains gourmets, while Li'l Abner's contains goormays.

 Cartoonist Walt Kelly made extensive use of eye dialect in Pogo.
 Like Pratchett, he used unique fonts for many of his supporting characters.

 Some cartoonists and comic book creators eschew phonetic eye dialects in favor of font changes or distinctive speech balloons.
 Swamp Thing, for example, has traditionally been depicted using "crusty" yellow speech balloons and dialogue heavily laced with ellipses, suggesting a gravelly voice that only speaks with great effort.
 Robotic and computer characters often use square speech balloons and angular fonts reminiscent of OCR-A, suggesting a stilted, emotionless cadence.
 Thor's dialogue has routinely been written in an elegant font, implying his archaic vocabulary and pronunciation as a millennia-old god.
 After Thor passed the mantle to Jane Foster, her dialogue was written in the same font whenever she transformed into Thor, before reverting to normal when she did as well.

 Other uses

 American film director Quentin Tarantino used eye dialect for the title of his movie Inglourious Basterds.

+The titles of a number of songs by Black Country band Slade, starting with "Coz I Luv You", are written in a Black Country pronunciation.